Letter from our Founder

 At Emerson Collective, this is what drives us every day.
 If we’ve helped someone transcend the limits of circumstance and chart a new course for themselves and their families, we know we’re fulfilling our mission.
 Like our namesake, we believe deeply in self-reliance; but we recognize the road to self-reliance sometimes leads through reliance on others.
 We trust that hard work and determination can make anything possible, but opportunities for hard work and determination must be found and even created.

 For people trapped in the quagmire of poverty and disenfranchisement, a strong will to overcome the odds is rarely sufficient to beat them.
-For the 22% of children born into poor neighborhoods in the U.S., hard work will not likely be enough to overcome the obstacles they will face, including those that remain invisible to outsiders.
+For the nearly one in ten children born into poor neighborhoods in the U.S., hard work will not likely be enough to overcome the obstacles they will face, including those that remain invisible to outsiders.
 For students in challenging environments—where schools are chronically short of funds, where advanced classes in high school are non-existent, where expectations are often low and mentors are few—force of will alone cannot ensure a college education and a bright future.
 And for families forced into the shadows by a dysfunctional immigration system, perseverance cannot secure legal status and equal rights.

 Qualities of character, in other words, must be supplemented and supported by policies and inspirations.
 These lives, these communities, are gardens of promise, but they need water in order to flourish.